JavadRasouli/angular2-persian-utils/doc/NationalCodeService.md

 #### isValid(nationalCode: string): boolean

-This method take a "nationalCode' and check it is correctly?
+This method take a 'nationalCode' and check it is correctly?

 ##### Example